opensearch-project/opensearch-net/guides/json.md

   - [Response Bodies](#response-bodies)

 # Making Raw JSON REST Requests
 The OpenSearch client implements many high-level REST DSLs that invoke OpenSearch APIs.
 However you may find yourself in a situation that requires you to invoke an API that is not supported by the client.
-You can use the methods defined within `client.Http` or `client.LowLevel.Http` to do so.
+You can use the methods defined within `client.Http` to do so.
 See [samples/Samples/RawJson/RawJsonHighLevelSample.cs](../samples/Samples/RawJson/RawJsonHighLevelSample.cs) and [samples/Samples/RawJson/RawJsonLowLevelSample.cs](../samples/Samples/RawJson/RawJsonLowLevelSample.cs) for complete working samples.

 Older versions of the client that do not support the `client.Http` namespace can use the `client.LowLevel.DoRequest` method instead.